syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 ### ExportMode

-[ExportMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExportSettings~ExportMode.html "ExportMode") specifies whether the complete page region the diagram is to be exported or the content region of the diagram.
+[ExportMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExportSettings~ExportMode.html "ExportMode") specifies whether the complete page region of the diagram is to be exported or the content region alone.
 The exporting options are as follows:

 | ExportMode| Description | Output |
 |---|---|---|